PeliukasLaptopas/GildedRose-Refactoring-Kata/README.md

 # GildedRose-Refactoring-Kata in Scala

-Not being able to modifiy Item's class really limits our possibilities to refactor this code.
+Not being able to modifiy Item's class really limits us to refactor this code.
 Also, making it an abstract class would enable a lot of possibilities for great representations of each Item within each category.

 That being said,
 I thought representing each Item in a Category by name would be a great solution if we ever would want to switch Inventory managment (maybe switch to JSON) and it is a very straight forward way to add any new Items to the current system (plus its easy to read).